Guide for Hikers : What to Wear on Hiking Trail

 Ilam

 In the Limbu language (a trans-Himalayan indigenous tribe), the word Ilam translates to ‘twisted road’.
-Most notably known for its world-renowned, high-quality tea, this district in province 1 of eastern Nepal is located 700 kilometres from the Kathmandu Valley.
+Most notably known for its world-renowned, high-quality tea, this district in province 1 of eastern Nepal is located 700 kilometers from the Kathmandu Valley.
 Alternatively, you can take a 45-minute flight to Chandragadhi Airport in Jhapa, and continue your journey to Ilam on a bus or reserved cab/bike respectively.

 Ilam is separated or rather connected to Darjeeling via Mane Bhanjyang, a village development committee in Bhojpur.
 The fertile soil of this region nourishes the roots of many medicinal plants and many varieties of the Orchid flower.

-Points of attraction here include Mai Pokhari lake, Gajurmukhi Dham, Shree Antu, Sandakpur, and the Sano Pathibhara Temple.
+Points of attraction here include Mai Pokhari Lake, Gajurmukhi Dham, Shree Antu, Sandakpur, and the Sano Pathibhara Temple.

 Chitlang